Canadian indigenous group to invest up to C$1 billion in Keystone oil pipeline

 (Reuters) - Pipeline operator TC Energy TRP.TO said on Tuesday that Canadian indigenous group Natural Law Energy will invest up to C$1 billion ($763.77 million) in its Keystone XL oil pipeline, despite U.S. President-elect Joe Biden's promise to stop the project.

-Keystone XL (KXL), which would carry 830,000 barrels per day of crude from Alberta to the U.S. Midwest, has faced a decade of opposition from U.S. landowners, environmental groups and tribes.
+Keystone XL (KXL) would carry 830,000 barrels per day of crude from Alberta to the U.S. Midwest.
+It has faced a decade of opposition from U.S. landowners, environmental groups and tribes.

-Some indigenous groups oppose North American pipeline projects, but other Canadian First Nations have invested in the industry to share in profits and jobs.
+Some indigenous groups oppose pipeline projects, but other Canadian First Nations have invested in the industry to share in profits and jobs.

-The investment by Natural Law Energy, a coalition of Alberta and Saskatchewan indigenous groups, comes with KXL construction well underway in Canada.
+The investment by Natural Law Energy, a coalition of five First Nations, comes with KXL construction well underway in Canada.

 “It sends a strong message to the U.S. government that this is not a project that indigenous people uniformly oppose,” said Ken Coates, public policy professor at University of Saskatchewan.